aionnetwork/aion-docs/kernels/java/graphical-interface.md

 ## Run the Interface

-To run the GUI, first, download and extract the Aion kernel as per the [Getting the Kernel] in the [Kernel section of the Aion Owner's Manual](https://github.com/aionnetwork/aion/wiki/Aion-Owner's-Manual#kernel).
-Then, from the `aion` folder, run the following command:
+To run the GUI, first, download and install the Aion Java kernel.
+See the [Install the Java Kernel](install-the-kernel) section for more details.
+Then run:

 ```bash
 ./aion_gui.sh